arnicas/interactive-vis-course/Week5/README.md

 * Axes: Ch 8: http://chimera.labs.oreilly.com/books/1230000000345/ch08.html

-**Homework1** (25pt):
+**Homework1** (15pt): Turn in the scatterplot we made in class.
+It should have:

+* Dots for the data rows.
+* Margins set up with an object.
+* Axes labels.
+* A special case color on the "World" dot.

+**Homework2** (20pt):
-Use the d3 margin conventions to set up your bar chart.
-Add axes labels, and special color rule for your barchart (change one of the bars, or bars below or above mean/median to a different color).
-Also, label the end points of your bars with their actual values (see the text section).
+Using the bar chart you made already, add a margin (using a margin object) to fix up your bar chart.
+Add an X axis label, and special color rule for your barchart (change one of the bars, or bars below or above mean/median to a different color).
+Also, label the end points of your bars with their actual values (see the Text section and Halina's example).
 Add a hover rule to your CSS, so when the mouse is over the bar, it changes color a little.

+**Homework3** (25pt):
+Make a scatter plot with your own data.
+Choose a data set that will be appropriate with a scatter plot representation -- comparing 2 scalar (quantitative) values to see if there is a relationship.
+Write a text snippet that explains it and identifies the source.

+Extra Credit